 NOTE: See end of schedule for intervals between final spray and harvest.
 Chemicals are not necessarily listed in order of preference.
 Rates of materials are for 100 gallons of spray.

-1. (First leaves exposed 1⁄4 to 1⁄4 inch)
+1. Anthracnose (when first leaves are exposed /4 to /4 inch)

-2. (When a few leaves have unfolded from the buds)
+2. Anthracnose (when a few leaves have unfolded)